 2. You Post Inconsistently

 Consistency is key for successful social media marketing.
 Avoid posting 10 posts in one day and then neglecting to share the content again for two weeks.
 You’ll drive followers away with too much posting, and followers will forget about you if you don’t post often enough.
-Each social media platform has its own posting frequency etiquette.
+Each social media platform has its posting frequency etiquette.
 As a general rule, Twitter users post continuously throughout the day — as many as 2-3 tweets in a day.
 Facebook and LinkedIn users are more likely to post once each day.
 That being said, the actual amount that you post will depend on how much content you have and how high-touch you want your outreach to be.

 More important is to focus on your cadence.
 Cadence is how regularly you post and your posting pattern on which your followers can count.
 Maintain a rhythm rather than try to stick to social media rules for posting.
 Prospects would rather engage with an adviser who consistently posts twice a week on Facebook than someone who posts every day for one week and then disappears for the next month.